jgillick/LendingClub/README.rst

 Lending Club API
 ================

-A stand-alone python API for Lending Club.
-In a nutshell, this module lets you check your cash balance, search for notes, build orders, invest and more.
+A stand-alone python module for interacting with your Lending Club account.
+In a nutshell, it lets you check your cash balance, search for notes, build orders, invest and more.

 Disclaimer
 ----------